Observational constraints on the origin of the elements. X. Combining NLTE and machine learning for chemical diagnostics

 We also validated the NLTE ANN performance on 67 unique archival spectra of Gaia-ESO benchmark stars and 54 additional spectra of nearby bright stars.
-The sample comprises of 87 stars, which cover the entire parameter space $3680 \leq \teff / \textrm{K} \leq 6900$, $0.5 \leq \logg \leq 4.7$ and $-3.36 \leq \textrm{[Fe/H]} / \textrm{dex} \leq 0.26$.
+The sample comprises of 84 stars, which cover the following parameter space \ns{$3700 \lesssim \teff / \textrm{K} \lesssim 6900$, $0.8 \lesssim \logg \lesssim 5.0$ and $-3.35 \lesssim \textrm{[Fe/H]} \lesssim 0.34$}.
 The observed spectra of these red giants, main-sequence stars, and subgiants were taken from HARPS, UVES, NARVAL and FOCES, and were degraded to the 4MOST-HR resolution $R \approx 20\,000$ to ensure consistency.
 For these stars, we also derive all chemical abundances using an independent code TSFitPy \citep{Gerber2023, Storm2023} and we show that the NLTE Payne machine learning based abundances are in excellent agreement with the values obtained using classical spectroscopic methods.

 We furthermore compare our new NLTE abundances with the Galactic chemical evolution models OMEGA+ \citep{Cote2017, Cote2018b}.
-In particular, we show how the star formation efficiency can be constrained using elements like Na, Al, O, Mg, Si, Sr, Ba.
+In particular, we show how the star formation efficiency can be constrained using \ns{chemical elements such as Na, Al, O, Mg, Si, Sr, Ba, favouring lower values of the star formation efficiency, $\epsilon_\star \lesssim 0.03$ for the Galactic disc}.
 We show that the new NLTE Payne abundances demonstrate the same [X/Fe] behaviour as shown in previous NLTE studies, including O \citep{Amarsi2015b}, Na \citep{Zhao2016}, Mg \citep{Bergemann2017}, Al \citep{Zhao2016}, Si \citep{Zhao2016}, Ca \citep{Mashonkina2017}, Ti \citep{Bergemann2011}, Mn \citep{Eitner2020, Storm2025}, Ni \citep{Eitner2023, Storm2025}, Sr, Y, Ba, Eu \citep{Storm2025}.
 This work highlights the potential of 4MOST data in constraining the Galactic chemical enrichment and the origins of chemical elements comprehensively for the first time using the newly trained NLTE ANN.

 \restartappendixnumbering